DilicalFlame/pixicode-core/docs/manual/03-architecture.md

 ### `lib/services/`
 This is where the bridge between Frontend and Backend happens.
-- `Logger.ts`: Handles logging to both console and file (via Rust).
+- `LoggerService.ts`: Handles logging to both console and file (via Rust).
 - `TauriService.ts`: A singleton to invoke Rust commands.
 - `WindowManager.ts`: Manages window state.